 Brodie, 121 acres and 0% contained, about 5 miles south of Hwy 138 and south of Devils Canyon.
-Today this fire is unstaffed, to provide resources for suppression of the Middle Fork fire.
+Teams of fallers and a roadside chipping operation are underway to establish safe and effective access for firefighters, who are employing a mix of direct and indirect line to contain the fire.

 Trep, 133 acres and 0% contained, about 4 miles south of Hwy 138.
-This fire became more active in hotter and drier weather, burning about 1.5 miles eastward toward the Lost fire, 25 acres and 0% contained.
+This fire became active in yesterday's hotter and drier weather, burning about 1.5 miles eastward toward the Lost fire, 25 acres and 0% contained.
 These fires may require containment as a single perimeter.
-Crews completed a dozer line across the north flank of the Trep fire.

 Other fires within the complex consist of: Pig Iron near Pig Iron Mountain north of Hwy 138, is 27 acres and 95% contained; Rough, 11 acres and 25% contained, Garwood, 5 acres and 95% contained, about 3 miles southwest of Mt.
-Bailey; Slide, 0.1 acres and 95% contained, northeast of Pine Bench;; Clearwater, 0.7 acre and 100% contained, south of Hwy 138 about 5 miles northwest of Diamond Lake; Elephant, 0.7 acres and 95% contained, 2 miles southwest of Lemolo Lake; Sheep, 0.3 acres and 95% contained, 3 miles north of Diamond Lake; Thin, 0.6 acre and 95% contained, four miles northwest of Diamond Lake; Trap, 15 acres and 0% contained, 1 mile south of Hwy 138 near Trap Mountain; Campwood, 20 acres and 25% contained, 2 miles south of Hwy 138; Birds, 0.1 acres and 100% contained; Wood, 23 acres and 25% contained, 2 miles south of Hwy 138, Mowich, 0.4 acre and 95% contained, 1 mile north of Hwy 138, Toolbox, 0.1 acres and 95% contained, 2 acres and 75% contained.
+Bailey; Slide, 0.1 acres and 95% contained, northeast of Pine Bench;; Clearwater, 0.7 acre and 100% contained, south of Hwy 138 about 5 miles northwest of Diamond Lake; Elephant, 0.7 acres and 95% contained, 2 miles southwest of Lemolo Lake; Sheep, 0.3 acres and 95% contained, 3 miles north of Diamond Lake; Thin, 0.6 acre and 95% contained, four miles northwest of Diamond Lake; Trap, 15 acres and 0% contained, 1 mile south of Hwy 138 near Trap Mountain; Campwood, 20 acres and 25% contained, 2 miles south of Hwy 138; Birds, 0.1 acres and 100% contained; Wood, 23 acres and 25% contained, 2 miles south of Hwy 138, Mowich, 0.4 acre and 95% contained, 1 mile north of Hwy 138, Toolbox, 0.1 acres and 95% contained, New 19, 0.1 acres and 0% contained; and Canal, 1 acre and 75% contained.

 The Middle Fork fire is in the northwest corner of Crater Lake National Park.
-This fire has been primarily burning in the scars of previous fires but became very active in the past two days when it reached an area of green timber that had not burned recently.
+This fire has been primarily burning in the scars of previous fires but became very active yesterday when it reached an area of green timber that had not burned recently.
 The fire remains within the park and did not burn toward critical infrastructure.
-Firefighters are planning to re-open and improve fire containment lines from previous fires to contain the fire south of Hwy 230.

-The Pacific Crest Trail from the Dutton Ridge Intersection to Hwy 138, Lightning Springs, Bald Crater Loop, Bert Creek and Boundary Springs Trails (within the park) are closed.
+Firefighters withdrew to a safe distance and will assess the current perimeter today for opportunities to create a new containment strategy.
+The Pacific Crest Trail from the Dutton Ridge Intersection to Hwy 138, Lightning Springs, Bald Crater Loop, Bert Creek and Boundary Springs Trails (within the park) are closed until further notice due to potentially hazardous conditions.